crodriguez1a/audio-repair/project/report.md

 The benchmark model was be produced using a simple *frequent value* imputation strategy.
 Missing values were replaced naively using the most frequent value of each column in which the missing values were located.

-The resulting imputed array produced a silhouette score `0.602`.
+The resulting imputed array produced a silhouette score of ~`-0.5`.

 |  | Silhouette Score | Optimal Clusters |
 |-----|-----|-----|